xgr19/Mousika/readme.md

 ```
 -- Distillation
   -- train_teacher.py (train the teacher model)
-  -- bdt_test.py (an example for distilling the model from teacher model to BDT)
+  -- bdt_test.py (an example for distilling the model from the teacher model to BDT)
   -- SoftTree.py (the class of soft DT, which supports tree distillation)
   -- utils.py (include some used functions)
-  -- models/ (teacher model structure)
+  -- models/ (teacher model structures)
   -- mousika_v2/ (rules of BDT)
 ```